kratman/VibCI/README.md

 Here y is the cubic force constant.

-There are typically no analytic solutions for anharmonic oscillators, however, the energies can be calculated using the  perturbation theory or configuration interaction methodologies.
+There are typically no analytic solutions for anharmonic oscillators, however, the energies can be calculated using perturbation theory or configuration interaction methodologies.

 LOVCI input of the cubic Hamiltonian with a 5 quanta basis set is given by